-Signed and agreed by:

-Print Name: Signature:

-I confirm that every person attending the presentat ion has signed this agreem ent:
+Signed and agreed by: Print Name: Signature: I confirm that every person attending the presentation has signed this agreement: Signature: Name: Position: Sheet.....of....

-Signature:

-Name:

-Position: Sheetof

-Appendix D: External MS Part II Briefing Notes
+Appendix C: External MS Part II Briefing Notes

 These notes are to give you some guidance only, on making arrangements for external Part II projects.
 They are not exhaustive and no two cases are quite the same.
-There are many pitfalls to making such arrangements and whilst it is your own responsibility to organise external projects yourselves, it is important that you keep the Part II Organiser (currently Prof Keyna O'Reilly) informed, such that she can offer guidance, can ensure that the arrangements (host institution, project) are appropriate for an Oxford Part II, can help to protect your interests if necessary, and ultimately approve the project.
+There are many pitfalls to making such arrangements and whilst it is your own responsibility to organise external projects yourselves, it is important that you keep the Part II Organiser (currently Prof Jan Czernuszka) informed, such that they can offer guidance, can ensure that the arrangements (host institution, project) are appropriate for an Oxford Part II, can help to protect your interests if necessary, and ultimately approve the project.
 If you are interested in undertaking an external Part II project, the earlier you start organising it the better.